-Audits performed on over 50 major web sites revealed that all of them had major problems at the application level that could be exploited in a matter of hours.
-While heavily secured at the network level, these sites still allowed hackers to execute Unix shell commands, download source code and even submit SQL queries via web application vulnerabilities.
+Audits performed on 37 major web sites revealed that 36 of them had major problems at the application level that could be exploited in a matter of hours.
+While heavily secured at the network level, these sites still allowed hackers-via web application vulnerabilities, to hackers to execute Unix shell commands, download source code and even submit SQL queries via web queries.application vulnerabilities.
 Why?
 Because virtually all sites today attempt to achieve application-level security manually.
 This is a complex task, whose final goal is to ensure that web applications interact with end users only in ways that were intended by the developers.
-Manual security measures include fortification of the applications.
+Manual security measures include fortification of the application and its environment and recurring tests of the application and all third party applications.
 On the way to this ambitious goal, all web site managers struggle with the same issues:

 - 1. Flaws with the design, implementation and testing of internally developed code, such as those found in Microsoft's Hotmail and other sites. - 2.
 Vulnerabilities found in vendor products used to provide application infrastructure, such as web servers and application servers.
-More than 20 vulnerabilities were found in Microsoft's web server in 1999 alone.
+More than 20 vulnerabilities were found in Microsoft's web server in 1999 and alone.
 These are documented in Securityfocus.com. - 3.
-Misconfiguration of underlying infrastructure, such as enabling of server-sideincludes in web servers, or even allowing directory browsing (Click here to see Apache's security tips for server configuration). - 4.
+Misconfiguration of underlying infrastructure, such as enabling of server-side-includes in web servers, or even allowing directory browsing (Click here to see Apache's security tips for server configuration). - 5.4.
 Flaws with code obtained from external sources or with code that is being outsourced, such as shopping cart CGIs that store price information within hidden fields.
-(Click here_to search AltaVista for examples.) - 5.
+(Click here to search AltaVista for examples.) - 5.
 Backdoors and debug options left open on purpose within the application.
-For example, Matt's formmail.cgi, a generic WWW form to an e-mail gateway, can be used to pilfer the environment variables by using a debug flag ("env_report") and changing the recipient parameter.
+For example, Matt's formmail.cgi, a generic WWW form to an e-mail gateway, also can be used to pilfer the environment variables by using a debug flag ("env_report") and changing the recipient parameter.